slavatrofimov/Real-Time-Grid-Intelligence-with-Microsoft-Fabric/README.md

 - **Power BI Semantic Models**: DirectQuery mode connection to the eventhouse for real-time reporting
 - **Data Agent**: AI-powered natural language interface to query grid data

+#### Action
+- **Activator**: Event data is continuously analyzed and automated notification or actions are initiated when triger conditions are satisfied.

 ## 📦 Prerequisites

 ### Required
 - **Microsoft Fabric Capacity**: F16 or higher recommended (Power BI Premium capacity is also supported).
 Note: this solution includes AI features that are not available on a Fabric Trial capacity.
+While you will be albe to deploy the solution, to a workspace on a Trial capacity, some portions of this solution will not work properly.
+- **Automatic Page Refresh enabled**: Fabric and Power BI capacities must be configured to allow frequent automatic page refresh.
+Certain reports included in this solution are configured to refresh pages every 2 seconds to visualize streaming data.
+[Ensure that your capacity settings allow page refresh with this frequency](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-automatic-page-refresh#restrictions-on-refresh-intervals).
 - **Fabric Workspace**: A workspace with contributor or admin permissions
-- **Fabric License**: Fabric or Power BI Premium Per User license
+- **Power BI License**: Power BI Pro or Power BI Premium Per User license.

 ### Recommended Knowledge
 - Basic understanding of Microsoft Fabric concepts (lakehouses, eventhouses, eventstreams)